Composite Likelihood for Stochastic Migration Model with Unobserved Factor: Simulation Results

-In this section we present the matrices for design 3, $\rho=0.4$.
-Recall that the time unit is one month and the horizon one and two refer to the periods of one and two months, respectively.
-Matrix $P^{a}$ is given in Table 3.
+In this section we present the quasi-transition (migration) matrices with $\rho=0.4$.
+The time unit can be viewed as one month or one quarter, and the horizons of one and two correspond to one and two time units, respectively.
+Matrix $P^{a}$ is evaluated at the true parameter value from the formula in Lemma 1 and given in Table 3.

 { }